At 27 years of age, film maker/artist/author Travis Wood appears to be adding

 Located just outside of the quiet village of West Tisbury, the Wood family

-earlier had built a hill top 'summer camp' area overlooking this new structure.
+earlier had built a hilltop 'summer camp' area overlooking this new structure.

 They permitted for this new studio however West Tisbury residents are allowed